Emulating complex dynamical simulators with random Fourier features: Emulating dynamical simulators

-Following the above procedure renders only one prediction to the time series.
+Following the above procedure renders only one prediction of the time series.
 However, we wish to have an estimation of uncertainty associated with the prediction accuracy.
-This can be achieved by repeating the above steps with different draws from the emulated flow map to reach a distribution over the time series.
-The mean and variance of that distribution then serve as the model output prediction and the associated uncertainty, respectively.
-Our proposed emulation method is summarised in Algorithm \ref{alg:emulation_method} where $\hat{f}_i^{(s)}(\bx)$ stands for the $s$-th approximation to the predictive mean of the GP obtained by RFF and used to emulate $f_i(\bx)$.
+This can be achieved by repeating the above steps with different draws from the emulated flow map to obtain a distribution over the time series.
+The mean and variance of that distribution at a given time point serve as the model output prediction and the associated uncertainty there, respectively.
+More rigorously, let $\hat{x}_i(t)$ be the model output prediction corresponding to the $i$-th component of $\textbf F$, and $SD\left(\hat{x}_i(t)\right)$ represent the corresponding standard deviation at time $t= t_1, \ldots, T$, with $T$ being the final time of the simulation.
+We can write

+in which $S$ represents the number of sample paths taken from the emulated flow map, and $\hat{x}^{(s)}_i(t)$ is the prediction obtained via $\hat{Y}^{(s)}_i(\bx)$.
+To shed more light on the proposed approach, an illustrative example is provided in \Cref{fig:1Dexample}.
+The pictures show how the approximate GP samples (blue) obtained by RFF are used to perform one-step ahead predictions.

-The first step in Algorithm \ref{alg:emulation_method} is to choose $n$ sample points denoted by $\mathbf{X} = \lbrace \bx_0^1, \ldots, \bx_0^n \rbrace$ from the space of initial conditions $\mathcal{X}$.
-These points have a substantial effect on the accuracy of emulators and are selected in a carefully designed experiment.
-In this work, $\mathbf{X}$ is obtained through a ``space-filling" sampling strategy where the samples fill the space uniformly.
-A space-filling design can be achieved via techniques such as Latin hypercube sampling (LHS) \cite{johnson1990, fang2000}.
+Our proposed emulation method is summarised in Algorithm \ref{alg:emulation_method}.
+The first step in Algorithm \ref{alg:emulation_method} is to choose $n$ training points, $\bx_0^1, \ldots, \bx_0^n$, from the space of initial condition $\mathcal{X}$.
+The accuracy of emulators depends substantially on the location of these points, and their corresponding outputs obtained in the next step.
+They are used to train GPs as described in \Cref{sec:GPR} where the unknown parameters are estimated via maximising the likelihood function.
+In this work, the sampled initial conditions are selected in a carefully designed experiment so that they fill the space as uniformly as possible.
+This sampling strategy is called a ``space-filling" design, where we use the \texttt{maximinSA\_LHS} function implemented in the R package \texttt{DiceDesign} \cite{DiceDesign}.
+The \texttt{maximinSA\_LHS} function produces such designs by maximising the minimum distance between all candidate points.
 Interested readers are referred to \cite{sacks1989, santner2003} for more information on space-filling designs.